 Installation and testing will be done as per the manufacturer recommended standard procedure.
 However, following common practices may be followed:

-Turbidity meter (Nephelometer) measures the turbidity of water in NTU unit;
+Turbidity meter (nephelometer) measures the turbidity of water in NTU unit;

 If possible, measure turbidity of water sample immediately.
 Otherwise mix the sample gently and avoid generation of air bubble;